 CSAs have become a popular way for consumers to buy local, seasonal food directly from a farmer.
 Here are the basics: a farmer offers a certain number of “shares” to the public.
 Typically the share consists of a box of vegetables, but other farm products may be included.
 Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box (bag, basket) of seasonal produce each week throughout the farming season.This arrangement creates several rewards for both the farmer and the consumer:

 – Get to spend time marketing the food early in the year, before their 16 hour days in the field begin

 – Receive payment early in the season, which helps with the farm’s cash flow

-– Have an opportunity to get to know the people who eat the food they produce
+– Provides an opportunity for the farms to get to know the people who eat the food they produce

 Advantages for consumers:

 – Eat ultra-fresh food, sometimes picked the same day, with all the flavor and vitamin benefits